ontodev/robot/docs/template.md

 If the `TYPE` is a defined class, `owl:Individual`, or `owl:NamedIndividual`, an instance will be created.
 If the `TYPE` does not include a defined class, that instance will have no class assertions.
 You may include a `SPLIT=` in `TYPE` if you wish to provide more than one class assertion for an individual.

 - **individual assertion**:
     - `NI <property>`: when creating an individual, replace property with an object property or data property to add assertions (either by label or CURIE).
 The value of each axiom will be the value of the cell in this column.
 For object property assertions, this is another individual.
 For data property assertions, this is a literal value.
+If using a property label here, **do not** wrap the label in single quotes.
     - `SI %`: the individual in the column will be asserted to be the same individual
     - `DI %`: the individual in the column will be asserted to be a different individual